kostelansky17/disappearing_forests/README.md

 ## Questions for TAs

 - Do you know any ecological open data projects?
-- Do you know where could we find satellite pictures of rainforests/woods (Amazon, Siberia, Congo) over time?
+- Do you know where we could find satellite pictures of rainforests/woods (Amazon, Siberia, Congo) over time?
-- It is our point of view compatible with the topic *Data Analysis for social good*?
+- Is our point of view compatible with the topic *Data Analysis for social good*?